revelotech/themexpert/README.md

                         builder: (context) => MaterialApp(
             // ...
         ```
-    3. To toggle dark mode, you should update ThemeXConfiguration's darkMode property.
+    2. To toggle dark mode, you should update ThemeXConfiguration's darkMode property.
 This will update all the themes in your app with the new dark mode configuration.
 There is a quick example on how to do that in the example app.

-6. When creating new themes, always extend them from your main AppTheme.
+7. When creating new themes, we recommend always extending them from your main AppTheme.

     1. If your theme has unique tokens, not available in your general AppTheme, use ThemeX.ofType<YourSpecificTheme>(context) to be able to access them.
 See the example app on how to do that.
     2. If your theme only overrides tokens from AppTheme, you can use themeOf(context) to access them.